 Data collection.
 Sites are encouraged to collect individual-level data either from the Promise Neighborhood partners' administrative sources (e.g., school districts or early childcare providers) or directly from the parents/guardians/caregivers and youth about the data elements being described for the GPRA indicators using the same questions as the GPRA indicator.
-The individual-level data collected and stored in the case management system track those children and families directly involved in the initiative and should be used for the Promise Neighborhood's internal performance management purposes.
-Eventually, these data will also be included in the Promise Neighborhood restricted-use data file, which the U.S. Department of Education will make available to selected researchers for future research on the Promise Neighborhood Initiative.
+The individual-level data collected and stored in the case management system track those children and families directly involved in the initiative and should be used for the Promise Neighborhood's internal performance management and continuous improvement purposes.